LattePandaTeam/Docs/content/1st_edition/os.md

 2. Put all the files to the root directory of your USB flash disk.
 (You need to set your USB flash disk to be a bootable device.
 You can see the tutorial [here](https://docs.microsoft.com/en-us/windows-server-essentials/install/create-a-bootable-usb-flash-drive).)

-3. Reboot the LattePanda, press 'Esc' continously to enter BIOS.
+3. Reboot the LattePanda, press 'Esc' continuously to enter BIOS.
 Change the Boot Option Priorities to boot from the USB flash disk.

 4. Save & Reboot.